s16173760/better-agents/docs/WALKTHROUGH.md

 🤖 Starting your coding assistant...

 Initial prompt:
 "You are an expert AI agent developer.
-This project has been set up with LangWatch best practices.
+This project has been set up with Better Agents best practices.

 First steps:
 1. Read and understand the AGENTS.md file - it contains all the guidelines for this project